tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 to understand what you did 2 weeks from now.

 In function prototypes, include parameter names with their data types.
-Although this is not required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.
+Although this is not required by the C language, it is preferred in Tarantool because it is a simple way to add valuable information for the reader.

 Note that we place the function return type on the line before the name and signature.